64nYm3d3/CheatSheet/README.md

 Also a lot of things are incomplete since I have so much to add overall.
 So here is a list to help with what is worth looking at right now...

 Completed
--NMAP
--TMUX
+- NMAP
+- TMUX

-In progress currently but worth looking at!
+In progress currently but worth looking at.
 - Contact Cards

+Not worth looking at but in progress
+- Technical Guidelines
+- Network Basics
 - RFID Hackerz
 - EDC

-Not worth looking at but in progress

--Technical Guidelines
--Network Basics